 House purchase costs

 Did you buy a house last year?
-To help first-time buyers access the real estate market, the federal government offers them a tax credit of $750.
+To help first-time buyers access the real estate market, the federal and provincial (Quebec) government offers them a tax credit of up to $1,500.

 The much-anticipated tax refund